msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 public class UserResource { ...
 {% endhighlight %}

-Also you can allow a sub path to user role just putting `@RolesAllowed({"user"})` on top of the method.
-Let's say we want to give user role the access of retrieving users.
+Also you can allow a sub path to user role by just putting `@RolesAllowed({"user"})` on top of the method.
+Let's say we want to give access of retrieving users to user role.
 Adding this will only affect this specific method and now our default user can access to `/users` call directly.

 {% highlight java %}
 @RolesAllowed("user")